Sino-African relations: Economic relations

-Findings from 2017 estimate there are in excess of 10,000 Chinese corporations doing business in Africa, most of which are private companies investing in the infrastructure, energy, and banking sectors.
+Findings from 2017 estimate there are in excess of 10,000 Chinese corporations doing business in Africa, the value of which amounts to more than $2 trillion.
+The majority of these companies are private multinational corporations investing in China's infrastructure, energy, and banking sectors.
 Investments from Chinese entrepreneurial migration have culminated in positive (indirect jobs) and negative (displacing local traders) effects in local African societies.

-One-third of China's oil supplies comes from the African continent, mainly from Angola.
+In 2008, one-third of China's oil supplies came from the African continent, mainly from Angola.
 Investments of Chinese companies in the energy sector reached US$78.1 billion in 2019.
 In some cases, as in Nigeria and Angola, oil and gas exploration and production deals crossed $2 billion.

 In agriculture, Benin and the Sahel countries of Burkina Faso and Mali supply up to 20% of China's cotton needs.
 While Côte d'Ivoire supplies China with cocoa, from US$39.7 million in 2001 to $113.5 million in 2005, the most significant African provider of coffee is Ethiopia.
-As for fish products, Namibia remains one of the main providers.

-During the year 2011, trade between Africa and China increased a staggering 33% from the previous year to US$166 billion.
-This included Chinese imports from Africa equaling US$93 billion, consisting largely of mineral ores, petroleum, and agricultural products, and Chinese exports to Africa totaling US$93 billion, consisting largely of manufactured goods.
-Outlining the rapidly expanding trade between the African continent and China, trade between these two areas of the world increased further by over 22% year-over-year to US$80.5 billion in the first five months of the year 2012.
-Imports from Africa were up 25.5% to $49.6 billion during these first five months of 2012 and exports of Chinese-made products, such as machinery, electrical and consumer goods and clothing/footwear increased 17.5% to reach $30.9 billion.
-China has been Africa's largest trading partner since 2009 when it surpassed the United States, and continues to be the largest trading partner as of 2020, albeit with a Coronavirus-induced drop in volume.

 The need to protect China's increased investments in Africa has driven a shift away from China's traditional non-interference in the internal matters of other countries to new diplomatic and military initiatives to try to resolve unrest in South Sudan and Mali.